Skip to main content

 Choose Avalanche if:you have one very high-rate debt (credit card 22% vs car loan 8%), you're disciplined and math-driven, or interest savings > $1,500 over the plan.

-For most Australian households: the difference is usually $200-$2,000 — small relative to the discipline cost of method-switching.
+For most Australian households: the difference is usually $200-$2,000, which is small relative to the discipline cost of method-switching.
 Pick one and STICK with it.

 Side-by-Side